-Curriculum organization Students learn theories and research methods in a wide range of specialized fields related to the support policy of human life and health, such as pedagogy, psychology, physical education, health science, medicine, nursing, epidemiology, and statistics, through a cross-disciplinary faculty structure consisting of faculty members from the humanities, physical education, medicine and medical science, and the National Institute of Health Sciences.
+Students learn theories and research methods in a wide range of specialized fields related to the support of human life and health, such as pedagogy, psychology, physical education, health science, medicine, nursing, epidemiology, and statistics, through a cross-disciplinary faculty structure consisting of faculty members from the humanities, physical education, medicine and medical science, and the National Institute of Health Sciences.
 In addition to learning theories and research methods in a wide range of specialized fields related to human life and health support, such as medicine, nursing, epidemiology, and statistics, students receive research guidance from faculty members in multiple specialized fields.
 In this way, students will conduct research on "care" from the multifaceted perspectives of the individual, society, and the environment, and examine the essential clarification and application of care.
-In addition to acquiring a broad perspective of interdisciplinary integration, students will acquire advanced specialized research skills and problem-solving abilities related to human care science. • In "Special Lecture on Human Care Science I, II, and III," students will gain expertise in various fields of human care science (Gerontological Nursing and Caring, Education for Human Coexistence, Clinical Psychology, Developmental Clinical Psychology, Social Psychiatry and Mental Health, and Stress Management).
-In "Public Health I, II, and III," students acquire expertise in the fields of public health (Global Health, Health Care Policy and Management, Health Sociology, Health Service Research, Exercise Nutrition, Health Promotion Sciences, Environmental Health and Sciences and Health Emergency Management). • In the Major Subjects ("Seminar" and "Special Research", 3 credits each, 6 credits compulsory), students acquire cutting-edge, high-level expertise in specialized fields of human care science through the Seminar in Human Care Science, and acquire high-level research methods and ethical standards for writing and presenting papers through the "Research in Human Care Science".
+In addition to acquiring a broad perspective of interdisciplinary integration, students will acquire advanced specialized research skills and problem-solving abilities related to human care science.

+- The program offers cross-disciplinary Foundation Subjects for Major ("Special Lecture", 1 unit for each course, 6 units in total, required) to study theories and research methods in a wide range of fields related to support for human life and health, and to acquire the perspective and expertise of cross-disciplinary integration. - •In "Special Lecture on Human Care Science I, II, and III," students will gain expertise in various fields of human care science (Gerontological Nursing and Caring, Medical Care and Welfare, Symbiotic Education, Welfare Sociology, Clinical Psychology, Developmental Clinical Psychology, Social Psychiatry and Mental Health, and Stress Management).
+In "Public Health I, II, and III," students acquire expertise in the fields of public health (International Health, Health Care Policy and Management, Health Sociology, Health Service Research, Life Support, Exercise and Nutrition, Lifelong Health, Epidemiology and Statistics, and Living Environment Studies). - •In the Major Subjects ("Seminar" and "Special Research", 3 credits each, 6 credits compulsory), students acquire cutting-edge, high-level expertise in specialized fields of human care science through the Seminar in Human Care Science, and acquire high-level research methods and ethical standards for writing and presenting papers through the "Research in Human Care Science".
 In addition, by receiving research guidance from multiple instructors, students acquire research skills and problem-solving abilities from a broad perspective of interdisciplinary integration.
-Learning methods • Processes In order to achieve completion (degree acquisition) in three years, which is the standard year of study, guidance will be provided systematically and continuously according to the standard academic course flowchart.
-Guidance will be provided by multiple faculty members, taking advantage of the characteristics of an interdisciplinary major.
-The process of obtaining a degree consists roughly of mid-term examination, preliminary examination, and final examination, and students are admitted to the degree upon passing these examinations.
-In order to obtain a degree, the basic requirements are: (1) 12 credits, including the 6 required credits, and (2) conducting research after undergoing an ethics review.
-Based on the above, the course of study is as follows •In the first year, students formulate a research plan for their dissertation, undergo a research ethics review, and begin their research. •In the first and second years, the Foundation Subjects for Major "Advanced Human Care Science I-III" and "Special Lecture on Human Care Science I-III" (6 credits) are compulsory, and students acquire specialized knowledge related to human care science and related interdisciplinary knowledge.